drpaneas/gbgraphics/README.md

 # Build it (you need to have Go installed)
 go build -o goboy cmd/goboy/main.go

-# Run it against your Rom (e.g. pokemon.gb)
+# Run it against your ROM using the DMG color palette
 ./goboy -dmg pokemon.gb
 ```

-The game will start playing in a tiny bordeless window!
+The game will start playing in a tiny borderless window!
-Press `t` to take a screenshot.
+Press key `t` to take a screenshot.
 It will be saved locally with `screenshot.png` filename.

 ## Usage